usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 In some States, the local jurisdictions are required to follow and enforce the State code.

-{% details Can the State submit a single application on behalf of the State as well as on behalf of all the local jurisdictions? %}
+#### Can the State submit a single application on behalf of the State as well as on
+behalf of all the local jurisdictions?
 Yes, the State can submit one application on behalf of the State and on behalf of any local jurisdiction that has authorized the State to do so.
-{% enddetails %}

-{% details What does the State or local agency have to do before it applies for certification? %}
+#### What does the State or local agency have to do before it applies for certification?
 Four things are required:
 1. The code or law must have been formally approved by the issuing body.
 In those States where an administrative agency (rather than the legislature) is charged with